 USE, which normally are not counted against the issue rate.
 You should define this hook if some insns take more machine resources than others, so that fewer insns can follow them in the same cycle. file is either a null pointer, or a stdio stream to write any debug output to. verbose is the verbose level provided by -fsched-verbose-n. insn is the instruction that was scheduled.

-This function corrects the value of cost based on the relationship between insn and dep_insn through the dependence link.
+This function corrects the value of cost based on the relationship between insn and dep_insn through a dependence of type dep_type, and strength dw.
 It should return the new value.
 The default is to make no adjustment to cost.
 This can be used for example to specify to the scheduler using the traditional pipeline description that an output- or anti-dependence does not incur the same cost as a data-dependence.
 If the scheduler using the automaton based pipeline description, the cost of anti-dependence is zero and the cost of output-dependence is maximum of one and the difference of latency times of the first and the second insns.
 If these values are not acceptable, you could use the hook to modify them too.
 See also see Processor pipeline description.

 This hook adjusts the integer scheduling priority priority of insn.
 It should return the new priority.
 Increase the priority to execute insn earlier, reduce the priority to execute insn later.
 Do not define this hook if you do not need to adjust the scheduling priorities of insns.